Query the audit log

 Keyword

 • Keyword search requires an exact match.
 Fuzzy search is not supported.
-Examples:
+For example:

-• To filter by an executed command, you must enter the full name of the command, such as AUTH or auth, not au.
+• To filter by an executed command, enter the full command name, such as AUTH or auth.
+Partial names such as au are not supported.

 Operation type